Unoccupied property

 • or 24 months if actively marketed for sale or let, and not eligible for an alternative statutory discount or exemption.

-The Council Tax charge for long-term empty properties is changing from 1 April 2026.
+The Council Tax charge for long term empty properties was due to increase to 300% on 1 April 2026.
+This increase has been suspended.

 If you need help